McLaren Logo

 McLaren LogoMcLaren Logo PNG

-The emblem elements link the company with the world of sports like racing tracks.
-Cars created by a race car driver are able to develop great speed in competitions.
-It is this message that is encoded in the symbols of the McLaren logo.
+The emblem elements link the company with the world of sports, such as racing tracks.
+Cars created by race car drivers can develop great speed in competitions.
+This message is encoded in the symbols of the McLaren logo.

 McLaren: Brand overview

-McLaren (full name McLaren Automotive) is a British car manufacturer that specializes in the production of high-speed racing cars.
+McLaren (full name McLaren Automotive) is a British car manufacturer specializing in producing high-speed racing cars.
 Its arsenal is predominantly dominated by supercars produced at its sites.
-The founders of the brand are Australian racing driver Bruce McLaren and English businessman Ron Dennis.
+The brand’s founders are Australian racing driver Bruce McLaren and English businessman Ron Dennis.
 The time of its appearance is 1985.
 The head office is located at the Technology Center in Woking.
-Now the brand is wholly owned by the McLaren Group, which has been included since 2017.
+The brand is wholly owned by the McLaren Group, which has been included since 2017.

 Meaning and History

-The first name of the company is McLaren Cars, which was changed to McLaren Automotive in 2010.
+The company’s first name was McLaren Cars, but it was changed to McLaren Automotive in 2010.
 Bruce McLaren, the founder of the original structure that formed the basis of the modern company, is from New Zealand.
 He came to the UK under the Driver to Europe program to help Australian and New Zealand athletes compete in Formula One.
-And Bruce was very promising since childhood was fond of cars because his parents maintained their service station in Oakland.
-By the age of 15, the young man had won his first serious race.
+Bruce was very promising since childhood, and he was fond of cars because his parents maintained their service station in Oakland.
+By age 15, the young man had won his first serious race.

 The racing career was brilliant in the new place: he became the youngest athlete to receive the US Grand Prix.
 He was then 22 years old.
 At first, McLaren raced with other brands of cars.
 But then he opened Bruce McLaren Motor Racing (in 1963) and built his first sports car, the M1A.
-This was followed by the M1B (she won 43 Can-Am championship victories) and the M2B (debuted in the Monaco Grand Prix).
-Moreover, the racer himself designed and tested the cars, focusing on the super-light version of the M6GT.
+The M1B followed this (she won 43 Can-Am championship victories), and the M2B (debuted in the Monaco Grand Prix).
+Moreover, the racer designed and tested the cars, focusing on the super-light version of the M6GT.
 However, the athlete died in an accident in 1970 without completing the project.

-In 1985, McLaren Cars appeared, which changed its name to McLaren Automotive (in 2010) because it was mostly inactive.
+1985 McLaren Cars appeared but changed its name to McLaren Automotive (in 2010) because it was mostly inactive.
 The brand relaunch helped him revitalize and get an investment in a new venture.
-Initially, it was separated from other structures of the same name, but in 2017, Ron Dennis contributed to their merger, as he sold his shares to the McLaren Technology Group.
+Initially, it was separated from other structures of the same name, but in 2017, Ron Dennis contributed to their merger as he sold his shares to the McLaren Technology Group.

 The first emblem of a racing car brand appeared as soon as it was founded.
 It was created in 1963 by designer Michael Turner.
 He offered a recognizable image of the kiwi bird that lives in the birthplace of the Bruce McLaren racer.
 This is a tribute to the founder of the company and his label.